sharma-a/Signaloid-gaussian-elimination/README.md

 This was the case with a very simple computation.
 Our problem involves computations much more complex than this, and hence figuring out what factors contribute to correct uncertainty tracking is very important in this case.

 In my program, depending upon the input matrices, the distributions obtained were different in the two methods.
-In general, the more the number and the variances of the random quantities, the more the variability in the methods.
+In general, the more the number of random quantities and the higher their variances, the more was the variability in the methods.
 Variances in general varied much more wildly compared to the expected values.

 ## The code